 A running patient with over a year history of the iliotibial band (ITB) pain reported instant relief following a three-minute session of cupping.
 We repeated the technique a week later.
 Following only two cupping sessions, he was symptom-free and returned to his usual running routine.

 How do I know cupping will work?

-It is a versatile treatment that can be modified for your condition, whether you are in need of deep tissue massage or lymphatic drainage.
+It is a versatile treatment.
+This treatment is effective if you need deep tissue massage or lymphatic drainage.

-It is important to note that cupping therapy is not a treatment method that will be performed on skin with wounds, infection, burns, or active inflammation.
+We will not perform cupping therapy on skin with wounds, infection, burns, or active inflammation.

 It can sometimes create bruises on the skin that can last up to two weeks.
 Bruises typically resolve themselves with time and should not be of concern.